Understand Pool Alkalinity & Swimming Pool pH. Use A Swimming Pool Test Kit, Pool Acid & Baking Soda.

 With the pool pump OFF and the water motionless:

-This will raise the total alkalinity but take care in monitoring your swimming pool pH because sodium bicarbonate affects both the pool alkalinity and your swimming pool pH level.
+This will raise the total alkalinity but take care in monitoring your swimming pool pH.
+Sodium bicarbonate affects both the pool alkalinity and your swimming pool pH level.

-To lower pool alkalinity, either use muriatic acid (pool acid) or dry acid.
+To lower pool alkalinity, either use muriatic acid or dry acid.
 Lowering the pool alkalinity may take a few applications, so patience is a virtue.

 Another technique that works is a process called aeration, or "out-gassing".
 This technique requires you to add acid to lower both the TA and pH. then you introduce air into the pool via an air compressor, slides, waterfalls, water features, or perhaps a Shop Vac.
 This creates millions of tiny bubbles which release their CO2 (carbon dioxide) and raises the pH while keeping the TA relatively lower.